-40. Immigration flows are significant in many industrialized countries.
+44. Immigration flows are significant in many industrialized countries.
 This means that the profile of the older population is becoming, and will continue to become, more diverse in the coming decades with a growing proportion of older people being foreign born.
 These trends have important policy implications, for example for living arrangements, for the availability of caregivers, and for retirement income and wealth.
-A second and important reason for the inclusion of country of birth (at least at the level of native/foreign-born) in the key demographic indicators therefore is to give an indication of this diversity.
+A second and important reason for the inclusion of country of birth (at least at the level of native/foreign-born) in the key demographic indicators, therefore, is to give an indication of this diversity.
+Diversity also exists in terms of other characteristics than country of birth, such as for example ethnicity, indigenous status, religion, etc. The relevance of these will vary according to the country in question, as will the feasibility of disaggregating data without compromising statistical accuracy or confidentiality.